 While I had figured out part of the ending by the time I was done reading, I wasn’t able to guess how it all ended.
 You gotta love a book that keeps you guessing until the very end.

-What’s a book that you’ve read recently that you’ve really enjoyed?
+What’s a book that you’re loving right now?
 Tell me about it in the comments below.

 This post contains affiliate links.
 Thank you for supporting my blog – I appreciate it!